SimeonGriggs/zustand-useContext/readme.md

 So here's one.

-## This is my experiment, it's indicative of a perfect method
+## This is my experiment, it's NOT indicative of a perfect method

 In fact, each Component uses a different method to interact with the Context's Store.